jonthorell/QuizGame/README.md

 ![buttons](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/buttons.PNG?raw=true)

-If you hover over the three green buttons, the mouse pointer should change into a hand to indicate it is clickable.
+If you the user hover over the three green buttons, the mouse pointer should change into a hand to indicate it is clickable.
 Works (but next to impossible to get a screenshot of)

-If you click the about button, you should get a semi-transparant overlay with information about the programmer.
+If the user clicks the about button, they should get a semi-transparant overlay with information about the programmer.

 ![about](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/about.PNG?raw=true)

 Works.

-If you click rules, you should get a semi-transparant overlay on how scoring works.
+If the user clicks on rules, they should get a semi-transparant overlay on how scoring works.

 ![rules](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/rules-overlay.PNG?raw=true)

 Also works.
-If you click outside of the overlay, it should close.
+If the user clicks outside of the overlay or on the x in the upper right-hand corner, it should close.
 That works too.
+Both for about and rules.

 Finally, the start-button.

-If you click it on the start-screen, the game should start like this:
+If the useers clicks it on the start-screen, the game should start like this:

 ![startgame](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/game-in-progress.PNG?raw=true)